The Ultimate Guide to Writing SEO-Friendly Content for Your Website

 Firstly, you can add internal links that will connect different articles or pages of your website.
 There are multiple benefits to internal linking.
 The reader might be interested about something you’ve previously written about, but your current text doesn’t allow too much time and space for that issue.
 By adding an internal link that explains a concept behind the article, you can pay attention to the core issue that you want to write about, while the readers will have all explanations handed to them on a platter.

-The second way of adding links to your content is to direct your users to other websites outside your own, where they can read more about a topic that you have mentioned.
+The second way of adding links to your SEO-friendly website content is to direct your users to other websites outside your own, where they can read more about a topic that you have mentioned.

 However, when you add external links, make sure you keep these two things in mind: firstly, the links have to be closely related to the text you’re writing and you should link every now and then, but only when it’s relevant to the topic and keywords.